jboss-developer/jboss-jdg-quickstarts/spring5-session/README.md

 What is it?
 -----------

-The `spring-session-jdg` quickstart shows how to use Infinispan with [Spring Boot](https://projects.spring.io/spring-boot) and
+The `spring5-session-jdg` quickstart shows how to use Infinispan with [Spring Boot](https://projects.spring.io/spring-boot) and
 [Spring Session](http://projects.spring.io/spring-session/).

 The project can be ran using standalone mode (Spring Boot can use embedded Tomcat container) or can be deployed